emmanuelrondeau/qwery2/README.md

 		src={StNorbertBus}
 	/>
 	<figcaption>
-		{/* prettier-ignore-start */}

     	Picture by [Justin Rombough](https://www.flickr.com/photos/bpomanitoba) on [Flicker](https://www.flickr.com/photos/bpomanitoba/50368893052/in/photostream/), licensed under [CC BY-NC-SA 2.0](https://creativecommons.org/licenses/by-nc-sa/2.0/).

-    	{/* prettier-ignore-end */}
     </figcaption>
 </figure>
 ```

 If you're contributing your own photos under a Creative Commons license, feel free to credit yourself.
-For contributing cover images, and you wish to credit yourself, please put your attribution at the bottom of the article.
+For contributing cover images, and you wish to credit yourself, please put your attribution at the bottom of the article for now.
+Hopefully I figure out a way to credit in a way that isn't too intrusive.

 ### Text Content